CiscoDevNet/Meraki-Dashboard-API-v1-Documentation/docs/GettingStarted.md

 ## Get devices uplinks addresses

 Depending on configuration, some Meraki devices support multiple uplink addresses.
-To find them, you can use this endpoint to return the uplinks addresses for _all_ devices in an organization, but for this example, we'll filter it to one or two specific devices using the `serials[]` query parameter.
+To find them, you can use this operation to return the uplinks addresses for _all_ devices in an organization, but for this example, we'll filter it to one or two specific devices using the `serials[]` query parameter.

 [List the current uplink addresses for devices in an organization documentation](##!get-organization-devices-uplinks-addresses-by-device)